emirecart/emirecart/README.md

 # Psychologist and Future Neuroscientist
 ---

-My researches areas are :
+>My researches areas are :
-- *Machine Learning and Deep Learning for Behavioural Science
+>- Machine Learning and Deep Learning for Behavioural Science
-- *Social Psychology
+>- Social Psychology
-- *Neuroscience
+>- Neuroscience

 I focus my analisis using Python (I'm a pythonista)